tensorflow/hub/docs/common_signatures/images.md

 A module with exactly one (or one principal) input of images uses the name `"images"` for this input.

-The module accepts any `batch_size`, and correspondingly set the first dimension of TensorInfo.tensor_shape to "unknown".
+The module accepts any `batch_size`, and correspondingly sets the first dimension of TensorInfo.tensor_shape to "unknown".
 The last dimension is fixed to the number `3` of RGB channels.
 The `height` and `width` dimensions are fixed to the expected size of input images.
 (Future work may remove that restriction for fully convolutional modules.)

 Consumers of the module should not inspect the shape directly, but obtain the size information by calling hub.get_expected_image_size()